microsoft/msticnb/docs/source/notebooklets.rst

 Queries and displays information about logons to a host including:

--  Summary of sucessfull logons
+-  Summary of successful logons
 -  Visualizations of logon event times
 -  Geolocation of remote logon sources
 -  Visualizations of various logon elements depending on host type

--  Data on users with failed and sucessful logons
+-  Data on users with failed and successful logons